 No strings attached relationship with Josh taught me a few things, first and foremost about myself.
 One of those things was learning to let things go.
 While I admired Josh’s looks and charisma, there were certain features that were driving me crazy.
 His absentmindedness, lack of organizational skills, and general vision in his life were the properties that I was certainly not looking for in a man of my dreams.

 Accepting the fact that our relationship was not going end up with Happily Ever After helped me to develop a certain distance with him and to be less demanding.
 If I treated him as a boyfriend, I would have probably tried to change him and in this case, I just let it go.
 My inner control freak was cured and I considered it a small victory that my future relationships would benefit from.

 Another lesson that this relationship taught me is to be here now.
 You might call it hedonism, but for a rationalist like me who tends to plan and project everything, it was more about learning how to be present in the moment and fully enjoy it.

 Would I do it again?
 Probably not.
 At some point, I admitted to myself that I want something more meaningful rather than just no strings attached sex every now and again and a few days of silence in between.

-If you’ve read this article that far, you might be looking for the answer if NSA relationship is right for you.
-While it didn’t work out for me in a long run (me and Josh parted our ways after almost 8 months of NSA dating), it does not mean it will not work out for you as long as you keep your expectations low and stay away from emotional attachment.
-Keep it real and don’t try to soothe yourself with false hopes that your fling partner is going to change and would want something serious at some point down the track.
+If you’ve read this article that far, you might be looking for the answer if the NSA relationship is right for you.
+While it didn’t work out for me in a long run (I and Josh parted our ways after almost eight months of NSA dating), it does not mean it will not work out for you as long as you keep your expectations low and stay away from emotional attachment.
+Keep it real and don’t try to soothe yourself with false hopes that one day your fling partner is going to change and offer you a serious relationship.